 In the meantime, handle the dog in a careful, nonaggressive way and take action to manage its aggression until you're able to figure out what's causing it and ideally find a safe, workable solution.

-Why Dogs Suddenly Become Aggressive
+Why Do Dogs Suddenly Become Aggressive?

-It's not normal when a happy, loving dog suddenly becomes aggressive for no obvious reason.
-If you take a closer look, you may be able to figure out the cause of your dog's behavior change.
+It's not normal when a happy, loving dog suddenly exhibits aggressive behavior for no obvious reason.
+If you take a closer look, always enlisting the help of your vet, you may be able to figure out the cause of your dog's behavior change.